foundprivacy/foundprivacy.github.io/about.md

 ## When Work is Due
-- Assignments are due on Sundays at 11:59pm.
+- Assignments are due on Sundays at 11:59pm EST.

 ## Late Assignments